Mike-Gough/mike-gough.github.io/_posts/2020-01-26-swift-in-a-container.markdown

 print("Hello, world!")
 ```

-This should pring the words "Hello, world!" on the screen when run.
+This should print the words "Hello, world!" on the screen when run.

 ### Creating a Swift container
 Next, we will need to create a file called ```Dockerfile``` in our working directory.
 A Dockerfile has a file format that contains instructions and arguments, which define the contents and startup behaviour of the Docker container.
 The docker container we will create will run the Swift Compiler ontop of a Linux distribution and allow us to begin programming using Swift even on a Windows machine.
 To run our simple ```hello world.swift``` file, our Dockerfile will need to contain the following: